sanitswain/java8tips/collectors.rst

 #. supplying a new empty result container at the begining
 #. accumulating new data element into the result container
 #. combining two result containers into one in case of parallelization
-#. performing an optional final transform on the container
+#. performing an optional final transformation on the container

 All of these sub-tasks may or may not be needed for every operation but these are the generalized form of the complete process.
 Collectors also have a set of characteristics, such as ``Characteristics.CONCURRENT``, that provide hints to the reduction process to provide better performance. `Collector.Characteristics` enum contains three characteristics as: